gpadwal/Agnoscis/README.md

 ## Item 3: Ethics Policy
 ### Core Items
-**1. Create a community.** <br>
+**1. Create multiple communities that build off one another.** <br>
 Here at Agnoscis, we value social connections.
 It is our belief that technology should be used to bring people together.
-We will put our all into ensuring that our product will help people connect with each other and foster good relations within society. <br>
+We will put our all into ensuring that our product will help people connect with each other and foster good relations within society.
+We will also ensure that the communities created by our software will continue to thrive and expand and hopefully become a part of larger ones to forge positive relationships between individuals with differing mindsets. <br>
 **2. Be transparent to the people.** <br>
 We shall endeavour to be open to our consumers about what we do here at Agnoscis.
+We believe trust is the foundation of all relationships and will always strive to gain and keep the trust of our clientele. <br>
+**3. Ensure user satisfaction and ease of use.** <br>
+We shall ensure that the user has a positive and beneficial experience with our products.
+We make sure that our software is simple and intuitive for our users, and that it functions as intended. <br>

 ### Board Requests/Recommendations:
 * **Diane Bryant _(CTO)_**: <br>